TheSethRose/X-Pilot/docs/tweepy-v2-streaming-guide.md

-# Streaming with Tweepy for Twitter API v2
+# Streaming with Tweepy for 𝕏 API v2

-This guide covers how to use the streaming capabilities of Tweepy with the Twitter API v2, focusing on what's available with the Free 𝕏 API Plan.
+This guide covers how to use the streaming capabilities of Tweepy with the 𝕏 API v2, focusing on what's available with the Free 𝕏 API Plan.

-## Introduction to Twitter API v2 Streaming
+## Introduction to 𝕏 API v2 Streaming

 Twitter API v2 offers filtered stream access, which allows you to receive tweets in real-time that match specific rules you define.
 Tweepy provides a convenient interface for working with these streams through the `StreamingClient` class.